serain/serain.github.io/_posts/2019-01-09-kubelet-from-anonymous-to-cluster-admin.markdown

 * Human administrators talk to the "API Server" on a master node.
 The canonical name for this service is `kube-apiserver` and communication is done over a RESTful API (usually abstracted with the CLI tool `kubectl`).
 * Communication between the `kube-apiserver` on the master and `kubelet` services on the worker nodes is bi-directional.
 This communication also happens over REST APIs.
-* "Pods" (logical groupings of one or more containers) run on the various nodes.
+* "Pods" (logical groupings of one or more containers) run on the nodes.
 The `kube-apiserver` holds the information that allows each `kubelet` to determine what it should be running.

 Authentication between the various components is ideally done over mutual TLS.